alexandec/typescript-basics/README.md

 Similarly, if you try to access the private birds member of the object, you will get an error.

 That's it for this basic introduction to TypeScript.
-Hope it was helpful.
+Hope it was helpful!